arniebarnie/ArnieScriber/README.md

 -   **results**: The directory path where the transcription results will be saved.
 Ensure this path exists or is writable.
 -   **model**: The Whisper model to use for transcription.
 Common options include `base-en` for the English language model.

+## YoonScraper
+This tool uses a similar process as arniescriber, with the only difference being that:

+1. It reads in a CSV or Excel file that has links in the very first column
+2. It is not a multiprocessed script, so it is not ideal for large amounts of links
+3. The script will return either a csv file or excel file that will contain another column containing all the transcripts
+4. This script will also put an error message for the transcription if something goes wrong during the process.

+### Config

+The configuration for YoonScraper is contained as the `CONFIG` dictionary to manage settings:

+-   **url_format**: The fromat string for constructing URLS to scrape.
+The `{}` placeholder will be replaced with the specific playlist, video, or profile. x: `"https://www.tiktok.com/@{}"` for TikTok profiles.
+If you are using any other types of social media, please check the [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp) to see:
+    1. If it is supported by yt-dlp.
+    2. If profile scraping is supported for the specific social media platform.
+This script is designed to scrape **profiles**, not individual videos.
+    3. Once you have verified that it is supported, replace the **url format** in the config.json file to the respective url type.
+Ex: `"https://www.youtube.com/@{}`
+-   **temp**: The directory path where temporary download files will be stored.
+Ensure this path exists or is writable.
+-   **final_file_name**: The name of file storring all the results.
+-   **format**: The format of the saved file.

 ## Troubleshooting

 If you encounter any issues, ensure the following: